iridium-browser/iridium-browser-ubuntu/tools/gn/docs/reference.md

     public = [ "foo.h", "bar.h" ]

   No files are public (no targets may include headers from this one):
+    # This allows starting compilation in dependent targets earlier.
     public = []
 ```
 ### <a name="public_configs"></a>**public_configs**: Configs to be applied on dependents.